bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Readwise

- read wise as a very powerful software that syncs with multiple form of inputs whether that be Twitter or reading books.
-The read wise integration automatically sinks into obsidian once you set it up with your account.
-If you'd like to copy my settings you can go into tests/external/readwise to see the export settings that I've used.
+ Readwise is a very powerful software that syncs with multiple form of inputs whether that be Twitter or books.
+The Readwise Official integration automatically syncs into Obsidian once you set it up with your account.

+ If you'd like to copy my settings you can go into `tests/external/readwise` to see the export settings that I've used.

 ### Alfred

 *Mac only*

- Alfred is a global Mac search app that replaces spotlight.
-Alfred Maine claim to fame is this program ability allowing you to add multiple workflows that you can trigger with a hot key like "sc" or "run", etc.
+ Alfred is a global Mac search app that replaces Spotlight.
+Alfred's main claim to fame is this program ability allowing you to add multiple workflows that you can trigger with a hot key like "sc" or "run", etc.

 ### Zotero